Smart IoT Sensors: The Digital Backbone of Today’s Connectivity

 We recommend that you begin by defining your overall goals: what do you hope to accomplish by connecting the unconnected?
 In general, IoT data can provide organizations with faster insights, which can drive greater efficiencies, improved customer engagement, reduced total cost of ownership, and increased ROI.
 Identify the specific outcomes you want to achieve with your IoT project.
 From there, you can start identifying performance requirements, the hardware and software you need to meet those requirements, and the component specifications needed for your particular operating environment and application(s).

 Step 2: Find an Advisor in the Sensor Hardware Space That Doesn’t Have Skin in the Game

-One of the challenges facing companies who are looking to leverage smart sensors in their supply chains is that there are a vast number of sensor technology applications that can accomplish different things at different points in their supply chains.
+One of the challenges facing companies who are looking to leverage smart digital sensors in their supply chains is that there are a vast number of sensor technology applications that can accomplish different things at different points in their supply chains.
 By partnering with a device-agnostic player, organizations can avoid the painful misstep of investing in a monolithic solution that addresses the current state at the expense of very foreseeable future needs.
 Most companies have real-life reference points to that in our existing architecture today and having to consider expensive, time-consuming platform re-architectures.

 Step 3: Choose a Future-Proof Platform That is Sensor-Agnostic